<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Table 1: D/ND = ratio of Dominant to Non-Dominant arm

-HOWEVER, if we look at our table of ratios, we would see that we’re actually sending this athlete back with a whopping 20% strength deficit compared to their healthy teammates!
+However, if we look at our table of ratios, we would see that we’re actually sending this athlete back with a whopping 20% strength deficit compared to their healthy teammates!
 Higher risk for potential re-injury, no doubt.
-There are plenty of other factors to consider when clearing athletes for return to sport, but without healthy baseline or normative values, we have very little information to base our decisions off, which is why objective data and continued research with this test is crucial.
+There are plenty of other factors to consider when clearing athletes for return to sport, but without healthy baseline or normative values, we have very little information to base our decisions on, which is why objective data and continued research with this test are crucial.

 But...Performance?